1IntereJurry/GOGE/README.md

 *How to Install*
 1. Download the latest release (ZIP or EXE).
 2. Extract the files.
-3. Run  from the extracted folder.
+3. Run *GOGE.exe* from the extracted folder.
-*Optional Enhancements*
-• 	Change the console font to Consolas or Cascadia Mono
-• 	Run the console in fullscreen
-• 	Replace the EXE icon with a custom one

 ---